-Tracking Mode Once the NexSta sky.
-However, ar is aligned the tracking motors will automatically turn on and begin tracking the the tracking can be turned off for terrestrial use: This is the default tracking rate and is used when the telescope has been properly aligned.
+Tracking Mode Once the NexStar is aligned the tracking motors will automatically turn on and begin tracking the sky.
+However, the tracking can be turned off for terrestrial use: Alt-Az z This is the default tracking rate and is used when the telescope has been properly aligned.
 EQ North Used to track the sky when the telescope is polar aligned using an equatorial wedge in the Northern Hemisphere.
-EQ South Used to track the sky when the telescope is polar align equatorial wedge in the Southern Hemisphere.
+EQ South Used to track the sky when the telescope is polar aligned using an equatorial wedge in the Southern Hemisphere.
 Off When using the telescope for terrestrial (land) observation the tracking can be turned off so that the telescope never moves.